 Galatea by John Lyly

-The Famous Victories of Henry V by Somebody – Exploring sessions available.
+The Famous Victories of Henry V by Somebody – Exploring sessions available, first phase stop start read through with discussion, and also a Second Look non stop read through – all in the playlist.
 There’s additional work to come on Richard Tarlton’s role in this play.
 Keep ’em peeled.

 Love’s Metamophosis by John Lyly